 --from-literal="secretAccessKey=$secretAccessKey"

 Having the credentials secret created, we now need to create the object storage configuration and to set the backup configuration.
-The object storage configuration it is governed by the SGObjectStorage CRD.
-This CRD allows to specify the object storage technology, required parameters, as well as a reference to the credentials secret.
+The object storage configuration is governed by the SGObjectStorage CRD.
+This CRD allows you to specify the object storage technology, required parameters, as well as a reference to the credentials secret.

 apiVersion: stackgres.io/v1beta1